Bdowdle4/bd-article-summarizer/README.md

 Complete the tasks in the Python Notebook in this repository.
 Make sure to add and push the pkl or text file of your scraped html (this is specified in the notebook)

+We recommend a guided version of the project, starting with this repo: https://github.com/wmnlp-materials/article-summarizer

 # Objectives

 This exercise is used to apply your web mining and NLP skills in a project of your choice.
 What do you wish we had covered more?
 Explore options - your project can focus on article summarization, using an API, doing sentiment analysis, working through an online tutorial, or gathering any text corpus and finding the most common words (ideas) used, and/or using visualization to provide useful insights.